Useme website Regulations

 - a VAT invoice covering the entire amount due for the performance of a specific Job determined between the Freelancer and the Employer, which the Employer must pay no later than at the date specified on the VAT invoice.

 - The payments referred to above should be made via bank transfer to the bank account indicated in a the preliminary or VAT invoice, alternatively it can be made with Online Payment.
 If the aforementioned payments are not made within the agreed deadlines, the Job is not cancelled and remains in force, and therefore the Employer remains obliged to pay the amount due.
 In such a case, the Employer will receive an additional reminder for payment, and in the event of non-payment, the Administrator or the Freelancer will be entitled to take recovery actions and will be able to charge the Employer or the Freelancer a recovery fee in the amount specified in the schedule to these Terms and Conditions.

 - Upon the entry of the payment in the Administrator's account referred to in Item 2 above, the Freelancer shall be informed that the funds for the execution of the Job are secured and that the Freelancer is obliged to commence the execution of the Job within a predetermined deadline which commences as of the receipt of such information.
+Freelancer should not start the execution of the Order before receiving the information about securing the funds for the execution of the Order due to the fact that the settlement between the Administrator and Freelancer will take place not earlier than after the Administrator receives the payment from the Employer.
 On the other hand, the Employer receives a VAT invoice corresponding to the value of the amount paid by the Employer unless the Employer has already received such invoice in accordance with the procedure specified in Item 2 sub-item 2, from the Administrator.

 - After the performance of the Job and with the use of the Useme Service tools, the Freelancer shall send the effect of the Job to the Employer by sending it through the service in the manner specified therein.